Cycling74/n4m-community/README.md

 # Node For Max Community examples

 Hi Maxers!
 This repository contains a list of examples using Node For Max created by and for the Max community.
 There is no code or patches in this repo, but only a list of links to code, patches, and media.
-You are welcome to submit examples created by you or by other folks.
+You are welcome to submit examples created by you or others.

 _Please read the [contribution guidelines](https://github.com/Cycling74/n4m-community/blob/master/CONTRIBUTING.md) before contributing._